City of Bridgetown (BB Parliament constituency)

 The City of Bridgetown constituency is one of eleven (11) electoral districts in the Parish of St. Michael, and one thirty (30) nationally in Barbados.
 The Constituency covers a portion of the capital city Bridgetown.
 The district formed in 1843 is the first electoral district formed after the original eleven in the country.
 The first representative for the constituency was the national hero the Right Excellent Samuel Jackman Prescod.
-The member of parliament is Lt.Col.
-Jeffrey Bostic (Ret.) of the Barbados Labour Party from 2013.
+The member of parliament since 2022 is Corey Lane from the Barbados Labour Party.
+Before then it was held by Lt.Col.
+Jeffrey Bostic (Ret.) from 2013.
 The seat is usually won by a slim margin.